-Landfill gas is a natural byproduct of the decomposition of organic materials which are put into landfill.
+Landfill gas is a natural by-product produced by the microbial degradation of biodegradable organic material present within the landfill.
+The degradation process takes place in five stages as described later.
+The transition from one stage to the next being dependent upon many characteristics and therefore the time for which each stage is present is difficult to pre-determine.
+It is however, possible to have different stages of the degradation process taking place at any one time within a landfill site.
 The gas is composed of roughly 50% methane (CH4) and 50% carbon dioxide (CO2) and a small amount of non-methane organic compounds.
 Methane is a potent greenhouse gas and is harmful to the environment.

 When organic waste is first deposited into landfill, it goes through the initial stages of decomposition where small amounts of methane are generated.
 As the conditions change during the subsequent stages of decomposition, an increase in methane is generated.
 After a period of time, the generation of methane slows down.
 These fluctuations in the organic waste and the amount of methane generated means the ventilation equipment needs to adapt to continue the extraction of methane effectively.